-To gain feedback on the Proposal and to inform the decision as to whether to proceed to advance the Proposal (with any potential amendments) to the Secretary of State, an eight-week consultation is planned to be undertaken between 1st December 2023 and 26th January 2024.
-Transition to the proposed CCA is dependent on a number of factors:
+To gain feedback on the Proposal and to inform the decision as to whether to proceed to advance the Proposal (with any potential amendments) to the Secretary of State, an eight-week consultation was held between 1st December 2023 and 26th January 2024.
+Transition to the proposed LCCA is dependent on a number of factors:

-- This Proposal being accepted by the constituent councils as a result of public consultation - This Proposal then being accepted by Government - The approval by Parliament of the necessary secondary legislation implementing the deal.
+- This Proposal being accepted by the constituent councils as a result of public consultation - · This Proposal then being accepted by Government - The approval by Parliament of the necessary secondary legislation implementing the deal.

-The transition to a formal CCA in Autumn 2024 is planned to be in three stages:
+The transition to a formal LCCA in Autumn 2024 is planned to be in three stages:

-- Stage 1: Establishing transition arrangements Autumn 2023 to Spring 2024 - Stage 2: Working as a shadow organisation Spring 2024 to Autumn 2024 - Stage 3: Formal establishment of the CCA Autumn 2024 onwards.
+- · Stage 1: Establishing transition arrangements by Summer 2024 - · Stage 2: Working as a shadow organisation Summer 2024 to Autumn 2024 - · Stage 3: Formal establishment of the LCCA Autumn 2024 onwards.